 Casting and movie companies are more interested in your appearance.
 And by that, I don’t mean how good looking you are, but if you suit a certain look.
 For example, a movie set in the 1930’s won’t be too keen on men with long flowing hair as they will be looking for a more classic look.
 However, a 70s’ set film would love people with longer hair.

 As the casting company will already have photos of you, there’s no need for you to audition.
 The only issue is if you’ve changed your look drastically since you’ve provided your photo.
 This is why it’s always important to keep your portfolio up-to-date.

 Just because you don’t meet a certain look doesn’t mean you can’t adjust.
 You may get several months notice for new projects.
 This should give you some time to grow your hair – either on your head or your face.
 My most recent movie was set in the 40s’ and they were looking for that gelled-over look they used to have.
 My hair was quite short when I received the call, but had a couple of months to grow it longer.

 Of course, it’s possible for movie companies to work around problems, using props and costumes.
 However, if you turn up at costume fitting and you have decided to get multiple piercings in our face for a film set in biblical times, you could get turned away.

 When you receive an offer of work, you’re “penciled in”.
 This means that you have been put forward for the job for certain dates.
 This is by no means a guarantee that you’re going to work.
-I was penciled in for six weeks for my job and then released the week before.
+For one job, I was penciled in for six weeks and then released the week before.
 Then the following day, I was asked back to work!

-I was originally booked for three days of work.
+And you can’t guarantee how long you will work.
+I was originally booked for three days.
 This changed to five a few weeks before, then four with a week to go and then back to three just before I started work.